-As we enter a year for our presidential election, we will be deluged with daily details about various candidates for a variety of offices.
+Every four years, as we enter into our presidential election cycle, we are deluged with daily details about various candidates for a variety of offices.
 Our minds may turn to the idea of leadership, or the lack of leadership, as the case may be.

 The reality of leadership is that it begins within the individual, and that means you.
 And me.

 Yes, you-the person in the mirror.

 That's where the buck truly stops, and leadership truly begins.
 This could be a discomforting thought, or it could be a first step towards personal freedom and more.